Audio Tour, voiced by Ian McKellen

 4. Head to the TKTS ticket booth in Leicester Square, where the tour begins and ends.

 This tour of London’s theatre district, led by qualified London Blue Badge Tour Guide Diane Burstein, treats you to historical vignettes and anecdotes about the West End’s most illustrious personalities.
 See Central London’s oldest theatre and hear about its many ghosts, view the Royal Opera House and hear about the riots which took place there.

 Visit a haunted stage door where an actor was brutally murdered.
 Discover the “Actors’ Church” and stand on the spot where Eliza Doolittle sold her flowers.
-See the home of a leading 18th century actor/manager, hear about the hotel built from the profits of a theatre, and discover a costumier with over 170 years of theatrical history.
+See the home of a leading 18th century actor/manager, hear about the hotel built from the profits of a theatre, and learn of some theatrical superstitions.